bismex/Awesome-person-re-identification/README.md

 This is a repository for organizing articles related to person re-identification.
 Most papers are linked to the pdf address provided by "arXiv" or "Openaccess".
 However, some papers require an academic license to browse.
 For example, IEEE, springer, and elsevier journal, etc.

+### :high_brightness: Updated 2019-06-12
+- The online address of all cvpr papers has been updated.

 ### :high_brightness: Updated 2019-06-03
 - The github page for "Query-guided End-to-End Person Search" is updated
 - The github page for "Dissecting Person Re-identification from the Viewpoint of Viewpoint" is updated